TheTreeofGrace/Hands-on-With-PactNET/Readme.md

 - `docker-compose down` to stop the containers

 # Introduction
 PactNet is a .NET implementation of Pact that allows you to define a pact between two ends of an API connection (or relationship).
-Pact refers to these as cunsumers and providers.
+Pact refers to these as consumers and providers.
 The consumer is the consuming API, otherwise known as the "frontend" API.
 The provider is the provider of a service being consumer, otherwise known as the backend API.

-Pact provides a DSL(Domain Specific Lanugage) for consumers to define the request they will make to a provider along with the response they expect back.
+Pact provides a DSL(Domain Specific Language) for consumers to define the request they will make to a provider along with the response they expect back.
 This expectation is used to create the mock provider that is then played back to the real provider with the pact file that is produced.

 ![](https://docs.pact.io/img/how-pact-works/summary.png)
 Example diagram of the relationship architecture from docs.pact.io